-What you can expect What you can do Chapped lips Apply a specially-formulated lip ointment to moisten and soften your lips.
-Dry nose Apply a nasal lubricant to avoid nosebleeds.
+What you can expect What you can do Chapped lips (occurs in 96% of patients) Apply a specially-formulated lip ointment to moisten and soften your lips.
+Redness of the face (occurs in 55 % of patients) Apply a non-irritating water-based moisturizer that won't clog your pores.
+To help reduce further drying, wash your face with a non-irritating, water-based cleanser.
+Dry nose (occurs in 51% of patients) Apply a nasal lubricant to avoid nosebleeds.
 Use a humidifier in your bedroom.
-Peeling of the palms and soles See your doctor.
-He/she may need to adjust your Clarus dosage.
-Itchy skin, dry skin Apply a non-irritating, water-based moisturizer that won't clog your pores.
+Dry, itchy skin (occurs in 30% of patients) Apply a non-irritating water-based moisturizer that won't clog your pores.
 To help reduce further drying, wash your face with a non-irritating, water-based cleanser.
-Dry mouth See your doctor.
+Inflammation of eyelids (occurs in 19% of patients) See your doctor.
 He/she may need to adjust your Clarus dosage.
-Redness of the face Apply a non-irritating water-based moisturizer that won't clog your pores.
-To help reduce further drying, wash your face with a non-irritating, water-based cleanser.
-Hair thinning In most cases, hair thinning is temporary, but tell your doctor because he/she may need to change your dosage.
-In a very small number of cases, hair thinning might be permanent.
-Increased sensitivity to the sun See your doctor.
-He/she may need to adjust your Clarus dosage.
-Sunburn See your doctor.
-He/she may need to adjust your Clarus dosage.
-Inflammation of the lips See your doctor.
-He/she may need to adjust your Clarus dosage.
+Joint pain (occurs in 13% of patients) Joint pain is usually related to exercise.
+Over- the-counter pain relief may help.
+Otherwise, see your doctor if the pain becomes troublesome.
+Hair thinning (occurs in 13% of patients) In most cases, hair thinning is temporary, but tell your doctor because he/she may need to change your dosage.
+In a very small number of cases, hair thinning may be permanent.
+Dry eyes (occurs in 11% of patients) Use an artificial tears product.
+If you wear contact lenses, choose a product that's compatible with your contacts.